Damien Lacey

 Damien Lacey (born 3 August 1977) is a Welsh former footballer who played in the Football League for Swansea City.
 He was born in Bridgend.

-Stats
+Career

-Lacey is 5 ft 9 in tall and weighs 71.2 kilograms.
-He plays midfielder, right back.
+He played as a midfielder and at right back.
 In 2001—along with seven other players—he took a pay cut due to the troubles throughout the Third Division Club.
 This was more than 70 percent.